 Which level language course is right for me?

 For students who have previously studied Latin, a placement exam is offered through the New Students Orientation program.
 Students who score a 4 or 5 on the AP Latin exam are normally ready to enroll in a 400–level course.
 All students are encouraged to discuss their previous experiences and placement exam results with a representative of the department before choosing a course to enroll in.

 What is the average size of Classics courses?

 The Department offers courses at a wide range of enrollment levels to provide a balance of access to courses of general interest and close supervision in more advanced courses.
 Beginning and intermediate language courses typically have 10 to 20 students.
 Advanced courses in ancient Greek and Latin are usually capped at 15.
 The size of Classical Civilization courses varies greatly; specialized courses like Classical Echoes are limited to 30, while courses like Greek Civilization, Classical Archaeology, and Classical Mythology often enroll as many as 250.

 How many students major in Classics?

 At any one time we might have anywhere from 30 to 70 Classics majors!
-Every year between 10 and 25 students graduate with degrees in Classics, while new students sign up over the course of the year.
+In any given year we see from 5 to 25 students graduate with degrees in Classics, while new students sign up over the course of the year.

 What is the size of the faculty of the Classics Department?

 The Department has nine full-time faculty members and anywhere from two to three part-time faculty, depending on specific needs.
 There are also a number of faculty in the Departments of History, Philosophy, Anthropology, and Art History who teach courses on subjects related to ancient Mediterranean civilizations.
 Additionally, UMass students have access to courses taught by Classics faculty on the campuses of the other members of the Five Colleges Consortium (Amherst, Smith, Mt.
 Holyoke, and Hampshire Colleges).

 Do graduate students teach Classics courses?